klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_stopRPC <a id="admin_stoprpc"></a>

-The `stopRPC` administrative method closes the currently open HTTP RPC endpoint.
+The `stopRPC` is an administrative method that closes the currently open HTTP RPC endpoint.
 As the node can only have a single HTTP endpoint running, this method takes no parameters, returning a boolean whether the endpoint was closed or not.

 | Client  | Method invocation             |
 | :-----: | ----------------------------- |